Time seemingly stood still for much of the world at the onset of the coronavirus pandemic.

 Aldar in April said it had acquired 6.2 million square metres of land on Saadiyat Island as part of its plans to develop a Dh15 billion ($4bn) mega mixed-use project.

-The integrated community will include nearly 2,700 residential units, most of which are villas, and will be home to more than 15,000 people.
+The integrated community will include about 2,700 residential units, most of which are villas, and will be home to more than 15,000 people.

 Work on the four-year project is scheduled to begin in the second half of the year.